9 Unbelievable Facts About Urchins

 The structure consists of small plate segments that enclose the urchin; it looks a bit like the segments of an orange.

-As well as the “test” they have spines which help them protect themselves from predators.
+As well as the “test,” they have spines that help them protect themselves from predators.

 The flower urchin is the most dangerous in the world.